walle89/SwedbankJson/README.md

 print_r($accountInfo);
 ```

-All APIs does not require to sign in.
+All API endpoints do not require to sign in.
 One example is quick balance.

 ```php
 $auth     = new SwedbankJson\Auth\UnAuth($appData);